Cal-CS-61A-Staff/cs61a-apps/exam-write/README.md

 body text, written in Markdown.
 Then you must provide at least one `INPUT` statement.
 Then you can provide `SOLUTION` and `NOTE` blocks.

-If you provide text after an input statement, but outside `SOLUTION` or `NOTE` blocks, it will be used as the default value to the input field.
+If you provide text after an input statement, but outside `SOLUTION` or `NOTE` blocks, it will be used as an optional template for the input field.
 For instance,
 ```
 # BEGIN QUESTION